MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 For squared linear combination terms there are two main constraints on input:

 - In the `terms` list, *each term must be linear or constant*.
 That is, each `Term` must have an `indices` argument with a length of at most 1.
 - Among the `terms` list, *like-terms must be combined* before input.
-That is, there may not be multiple terms having the same `indices` argument within a given SLC term.
+That is, there may not be multiple terms having the same `indices` argument within a given squared linear combination term.

 For more information on cost functions and how terms relate to a problem definition, see [Cost functions](xref:microsoft.quantum.optimization.concepts.cost-function).
 Grouped terms are composed of `Term` objects, see [Term](xref:microsoft.quantum.optimization.term).